 Please note that the test may not be older than two years at the time of application.
 Also note that it takes several weeks before the results of the tests are known.

 Internet based (iBT) TOEFL (our TOEFL ID Code 5971)*

 Cambridge EFL (English as a Foreign Language) Examinations

-* Please note that Institutional TOEFL tests are not accepted.
+* Please note that Institutional (ITP) TOEFL tests are not accepted.

 In addition to the credentials mentioned above, the Admissions Board will also take into account your academic performance, i.e. your grades.
 Please note that there is no minimum score or average grade mentioned; your application will be assessed against the pool of applicants of the given year.